Cameronshir11/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

-You will scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.
+In this repository I scanned all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on Twitter.
+About 2% of all tweets are geotagged everyday.
+I am working with about 1.1 billion tweets in this database.
+I learned how to work with large scale datasets effectively.
+I also worked with multilingual text such as English and Korean in my analysis.
+I used shell the vim environment and of course python to successfully generate 4 png graphs.
+I also learned to use the MapReduce divide and conquer paradigm to create parallel code.
+In this project I demonstrated how to filter, reduce and visualize large datasets into easy visuals like the graphs below!

 **Learning Objectives:**